deutschebank/fluxnova-docs-manual/content/update/minor/718-to-719/_index.md

 leads to unexpected behavior and therefore must be avoided: When a set retries batch with due date is created during a rolling update, due dates might or might not be set depending on the executing engine (old/new engine).

-# Camunda external task client JS update
+# Flowave external task client JS update

 We always strive to keep up with established standards and reduce technical debt which is why we decided to move away from CommonJS in favor of ECMAScript modules (ESM).

-This means that the latest 3.0 version of the [Camunda external task client JS](https://github.com/camunda/camunda-external-task-client-js/) is now a pure ECMAScript module.
+This means that the latest 3.0 version of the [Flowave external task client JS](https://github.com/finos/flowave-external-task-client-js/) is now a pure ECMAScript module.
 Furthermore, the minimum required NodeJS to run the client is version 18.\
 If your project is already using ECMAScript modules then you can update to this version without any problems.